 This time, I’m kind of combining two posts into one by covering two things.
 I chose to do it this way because both sets end in January 2006, so this way it keeps the dating simpler, and also because under 40 screenshots didn’t seem like quite enough for a solo article without much descriptive text.
+Future articles will often do this as well as they cover more time.

 Yes, I’m in the desert now with my Ranger character, I’ve kept at it.
 Running around in Guild Wars can be boring, but between the great graphics and music fortunately usually it’s pretty fun.
 It can be tense at times too if you’re trying to avoid enemies, but I don’t think I’m doing that here.